samitwadhwa/GarageTaskApp/README.md

 ## ☁️ Deployment

-This Next.js application is ready for deployment on [Vercel](https://vercel.com/), the platform from the creators of Next.js.
+This Next.js application is ready for deployment on https://dashboard-task-app-nine.vercel.app (VERCEL), the platform from the creators of Next.js.

 1. Push your code to a GitHub repository.
 2. Sign up for a Vercel account and import the repository.
 3. Vercel will automatically detect the Next.js project and configure the build settings.
 4. Click "Deploy" and your dashboard will be live!

 ### 📱 Screenshots
 ## Dark Theme